| Safe Haskell | Safe-Inferred |

 Write an instance of this class to define the "standard" interpretation of an effect type into a suitable domain.

-If you want to use the function interpretAST
+If you want to use the function interpretAST, this class has to be

 case, you won't do this by hand, but generate the instance (and others)

-using a macro like makeEffect
+using a macro like makeEffect.

 Compared to logics like Logic.Ltl, this is a low-level class; in the standard applications of these logics, you'll never have to directly interact with this class.